spitfire05/wavegen-rs/README.md

 Refer to [documentation](https://) for usage examples.

-## What can it do?
+## How to use it?

-1) Define a waveform iterator
+1) Define a waveform with sampling frequency and function components

 ```rust
 let wf = Waveform::<f64>::with_components(200.0, vec![sine!(100, 10), dc_bias!(20)]);
 ```

-2. Use it
+2. Turn it into an iterator and sample

 ```rust
 let some_samples: Vec<f64> = wf.into_iter().take(200).collect();